cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 ### Manual testing - create a channel

-It is time to create a channel in order to send some tokens from `checkersa` to `checkersb`, in the relayer container, run:
+It is time to create a channel in order to send some tokens from `checkersa` to `checkersb`.
+In the relayer container, run:

 ```
 $ hermes create channel --a-chain checkersa --b-chain checkersb --a-port transfer --b-port transfer --new-client-connection